 - Malfunctioning blower: A defective motor or unbalanced fan could prevent airflow over the evaporator coil.

-When your AC freezes up, contact the NATE-certified specialists at Service Experts Heating & Air Conditioning to fix the problem.
+When your AC freezes up, contact the ACE-certified specialists at Service Experts Heating & Air Conditioning to fix the problem.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things working again fast.
 Contact us at 303-647-5853 to schedule air conditioning repair in Denver with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.